 BA Humanities and Social Sciences (Western Washington University, 2008)

-I currently teach on the following courses of the MSc Education programme:
+I teach (or have taught) on the following courses of the MSc Education programme:

 - Research Methods: Sources of Knowledge